benjymous/annotations/sandman/sandman.61.md

 Page 21 panel 4: An echo, perhaps, of page 9 of issue 12 ("The Doll's House" part 3).

-Page 22 panel 3: In Norse myth, Ragnarok was brought on when Loki killed the god Balder with, yes, a sharpened sprig of mistletoe.
-Three years of constant winter ensued, and then the end of the world.
+Page 22 panel 3: In Norse myth, Ragnarok was brought on when the god Balder was killed.
+Seven years of constant winter (Finbulvinter) ensued, and then  the end of the world.
+It was Loki that tricked a blind God, I don't remember which, into shooting an arrow of misteltoe at Balder.
+The story was that the Gods had heard that Ragnarok would be impossible as long as Balder was alive.
+So the Gods went out to all living and dead creatures, and asked them not to kill Balder.
+They all promised to do so.
+But the gods forgot the misteltoe.
+So Loki, being jealous of everyone more popular then him, took his revenge.
+The Gods were all playing about, shooting things at Balder, and having fun when he didn't die, when Loki shows up.

 Page 24 panel 6: This echoes the death by fire of Ruby the driver in #44 ("Brief Lives" part 4); and both of these echo the destruction of Nada's city seen in issue #9.

-Release history:
-Version 1.0 released 1 Nov.
-94.

 Credits:

+   Greg "elmo" Morrow (morrow@physics.rice.edu) created the Sandman Annotations.
+   Originally written by David Goldfarb
    David R. Henry (dhenry@plains.nodak.edu) mentioned cuckold's horns.
-Greg "elmo" Morrow (morrow@physics.rice.edu) created the Sandman Annotations.
+   Ralf Hildebrandt added more details